Pechi77/yts2lb/README.md

 # YTS-Letterboxd Bridge

-A browser extension that enhances your movie browsing experience by adding a direct link to Letterboxd from YTS movie pages and vice versa.
+A browser extension that bridges YTS and Letterboxd, enabling quick movie searches and navigation between platforms.
+Features direct links between movie pages and context menu search functionality.

 ## Features

 - Adds a "Open in Letterboxd" button to YTS movie pages
 - Adds a "YTS" button to Letterboxd movie pages
-- Smart URL handling:
+- Smart URL handling
+- Select any movie title on any webpage to search directly in Letterboxd
 - Zero configuration needed

 ## Installation